W3Charles/nft_app/README.md

   </a>
 </p>

-> Pokémon Evolve is an exciting app that allows you to create a unique NFT by combining two NFTs, built with Thirdweb SDk and Next.
+> Pokémon Evolve is an exciting app that allows you to create a unique NFT by combining two NFTs, built with Thirdweb SDK and Next.
 With this app, you can mint two NFTs and combine them to get a brand-new NFT that's one-of-a-kind and truly special.

 ### 🏠 [Homepage](https://github.com/W3Charles/nft_app)